Exhibition time: 12-15 09 2019

 R. Treigys graduated from Vilnius Academy of Arts, Klaipėda Department of Visual Design in 1987.
 Has been participating in exhibitions since 1987, Held a 45 personal and 67 group exhibitions in Lithuania and abroad.
 Was granted a scholarship of CEC Arts Link (New York, USA) in 2005.
 In 2018 was awarded with the name of the Master of Klaipėda Culture.
 The name is given to Klaipėda city artists or other cultural workers for exceptional merits to urban culture.
 His works are in collections of MO Museum in Vilnius, Odense Museum of Photographic Art (Denmark), Gallery of Art of the European Parliament (Brussels), PROARTIBUS Centre, Ekenäs (Finland) and others.

 Ignas Gleixner received master‘s degree in painting at Kaunas Faculty of Vilnius Academy of Arts in 2012.
 His interests vary from realistically painted dark romantic figurative fantasies, inspired by various art history periods especially secession, still lives and extends to large scale land art projects in wild nature.
 For this art fair we present his series of artworks that embraces both of his passions – painting and land art.
 He uses found nature objects – pine needles and pieces of tree bark become nature‘s strokes and stitches creating drawings and structures on the canvas surface.

-Gallery's participation in international contemporary art fair "POSITIONS Berlin" is partly supported by Lithuanian Council for Culture and the Ministry of Culture of the Republic of Lithuania.
+Gallery's participation in international contemporary art fair "POSITIONS Berlin" is partly supported by Lithuanian Council for Culture.